 If you look at a balding man or woman, you will notice they have hair at the back and sides- even when they are old.
 This is because the processes that cause hair loss don’t affect these areas, (1).
 Whereas the hair on the top and in the crown are sensitive to hair loss, especially in diagnoses like male or female pattern hair loss (androgenic alopecia).

 As a result, the hairs on the side and back tend to stay on your head throughout your life.
 When we take out and transplant these hairs from those areas to an area you are balding in, they keep their resistance.
-This means, they stay in the new area permanently- making a hair transplant permanent.
+This means, they stay in the new area for a long time- making a hair transplant potentially permanent.